Start Now

 Tradeoffs with unidirectional async replication:

-• Since xCluster replication bypasses the query layer for replicated records, database triggers won’t get fired and can lead to unexpected behavior
+• Since xCluster replication bypasses the query layer for replicated records, database triggers won’t fire, which can lead to unexpected behavior

-As we saw in the previous option, YugabyteDB offers asynchronous replication between clusters across two data centers or cloud regions.
-In addition to the active-passive configuration with one-directional replication, YugabyteDB also has an active-active configuration in which both clusters can handle writes to potentially the same data.
-Writes to either cluster are asynchronously replicated to the other cluster with a timestamp for the update. xCluster with bi-directional replication is used for disaster recovery.
+As we saw in option 3, YugabyteDB offers xCluster asynchronous replication between clusters across data centers or cloud regions.
+In addition to the active-passive configuration with unidirectional replication, YugabyteDB also has an active-active configuration in which both clusters can handle writes to potentially the same data.
+Writes to either cluster are asynchronously replicated to the other cluster with a timestamp for the update. xCluster with bi-directional replication is typically used for disaster recovery.

-Figure: Multi-region deployment with bi-directional asynchronous replication between clusters
+Multi-region deployment with bi-directional asynchronous replication between clusters.

-Consistency: Reads and writes within the cluster that handles a write request are strongly consistent.
-Because replication across clusters is asynchronous, data replication to the remote cluster will be timeline consistent.
-If the same key is updated in both clusters at a similar time window, this will result in the write with the higher timestamp becoming the latest write (last writer wins semantics).
+Consistency: If a cluster handles a write request, reads and writes within that cluster are strongly consistent.
+However, because replication across clusters is asynchronous, data replication to the remote cluster will be timeline consistent.
+If the same key is updated in both clusters at a similar time window, the write with the higher timestamp will become the latest write (last-writer-wins semantics).

-Latency: With xCluster, replication to the remote cluster happens outside the critical path of a write operation.
-So replication does not materially impact latency of reads and writes.
-In essence you are trading off consistency for latency.
+Latency: With xCluster, replication to the remote cluster happens outside the write option’s critical path.
+As a result, the latency of reads and writes is not significantly impacted by replication.
+Essentially you are making a tradeoff between consistency and latency.

-• Disaster recovery – non-zero RPO and non- zero RTO
+• Disaster recovery with non-zero RPO and RTO

-• Strong consistency within the cluster that handles a write request, eventual (timeline) consistency in the remote cluster
+• Strong consistency within the cluster that handles a write request and eventual (timeline) consistency in the remote cluster

 • Low latency reads and writes within either cluster